 Defense Office of Hearings and Appeals (DOHA)

 If an individual is seen as a risk, the request for security clearance will be denied.
-The applicant will receive a detailed list of the reasons for the denial (called Statement of Reasons).
+The applicant will receive a detailed list of the reasons for the denial, called the Statement of Reasons (SOR).
 If the individual wishes to appeal the denial, he or she can do so through the Defense Office of Hearings and Appeals (DOHA).

 After a hearing is requested, the applicant will need to exchange all the documents they wish to present at the hearing with the government before it takes place.
 Hearings are usually conducted like federal district court bench trials and will require testimonies from the applicant in addition to possible character witnesses.

 A decision can take several months.
 Once a decision is reached, either side can appeal within 15 days.
 This appeal will be handled by the Appeals Board, and will be based solely on the written record from the hearing.
 Once the decision is made, there can be no further appeal.

 How Our Security Clearance Attorney Can Help Your Case